-And second, from Ahavah Rabbah, the second blessing before the recital of the Shema.
-We ask God to have mercy on us, " Ba'avor avotayanu sh'batchu v'chah va-t'lamdem chukay chaim--for the sake of our ancestors, who trusted in You, so you taught them the laws of life."
-What a statement to make here, in the shadow of our history!
+And second, from Ahavah Rabbah, the blessing just before the recital of Shema.
+We ask God to have mercy on us. . . ba'avor avotayanu v'imotaynu, sh'batchu v'chah va-t'lamdem chukay chaim--for the sake of our ancestors, who trusted in You, so you taught them the laws of life.
+What a statement to make here, in the shadow of the killing grounds!
 Our ancestors trusted in You--and you taught them the laws of life.
 Not the laws of Torah, the mitzvot, that some of them studied so ardently.
 The laws of life, good and bad.
-What to make of those who put their faith in God here and learned these "laws of life": brutality, torture, death?
-What about the other laws of life--kindness, cooperation, compassion, blessing, justice?
-Perhaps God leaves it up to us to be the teachers of these to one another, calling us to rise to the challenge and lamenting when, so often, we do not?
-Can we trust enough, even knowing the ravages of history, to merit blessing?
+What to make of those countless Litvaks who put their faith in God and learned these laws of life: brutality, torture, death?
+What about the other laws of life--kindness, cooperation, compassion, blessing, justice and the like?
+Perhaps God leaves it up to us to teach and embody these to one another.
+Does the Holy One call us to meet this challenge--and does God lament when, so often, we fail to do so?
+Can we trust enough, with full awareness of history's ravages, to merit blessing?